July 16, 2018

 As the health care environment continues to evolve, one change seen across the marketplace is an increased focus on the consumer.
-Health plans large and small have placed a greater emphasis on empowering the consumer, giving them a variety of tools to control their coverage and care.
+Health insurance providers large and small have placed a greater emphasis on empowering the consumer, giving them a variety of tools to control their coverage and care.

-Health plans demonstrate a consumer focus in a many different ways, with one of the most notable being patient portals where individuals can view the details of their plan, see messages from their plan, and pay their bills.
+Health insurance providers demonstrate a consumer focus in a many different ways, with one of the most notable being patient portals where individuals can view the details of their plan, see messages from their plan, and pay their bills.

 Providing patient portals has become common practice for health plans, and a benefit consumers have come to expect from them, which has led health plans to innovate what tools they provide to consumers.
 Some of these transformations have taken the form of: provider directories, mobile apps, and reward programs.